Eminem: 2012–2016: The Marshall Mathers LP 2, Shady XV and Southpaw

 Eminem is the executive producer of the soundtrack on the sports drama Southpaw, with Shady Records.
-The first single from the soundtrack called 'Phenomenal' was released on June 2, 2015.
-Another single, "Kings Never Die" by Eminem featuring Gwen Stefani, was released on July 10, 2015, on YouTube via Eminem's Vevo account.
-Eminem was the first interview of Zane Lowe in Beats 1.
+He was the first interview of Zane Lowe in Beats 1.
 The interview streamed online on the Beats 1 radio on July 1, 2015.

-Eminem appeared on the public access show Only in Monroe, produced in Monroe, Michigan and was interviewed by guest host Stephen Colbert for an episode that aired July 1, 2015.
-In the episode Eminem sang snippets of Bob Seger songs at Colbert's prompting and briefly discussed Southpaw.
-In June 2015, it was revealed that he will serve as the executive producer and music supervisor on the TV series Motor City whose premise will be based upon the 2002 film Narc.

-In September 2016, Eminem was featured on Skylar Grey's song, "Kill For You", which appears on her album, Natural Causes.
-On October 19, 2016, Eminem released a new song called "Campaign Speech", a political hip hop song and announced he was working on a new album.
+Eminem appeared on the public access show Only in Monroe, produced in Monroe, Michigan.
+In June 2015, it was revealed that Eminem would serve as the executive producer and music supervisor on the TV series Motor City whose premise was based upon the 2002 film Narc.
+On October 19, 2016, Eminem released a new song called "Campaign Speech", a political hip-hop song and announced he was working on a new album.
 On November 17, 2016, Eminem released a remastered version of 'Infinite' on his YouTube VEVO channel.
 On November 22, 2016, Eminem released a trailer for a 10-minute short documentary called Partners in Rhyme: The True Story of Infinite.

 2017–2019: Revival and Kamikaze

 In February 2017, Eminem appeared on "No Favors", a track from Big Sean's album I Decided.
-In the song, Eminem calls the newly elected President Donald Trump a "bitch" and also raps about raping conservative social and political commentator Ann Coulter, who is a Trump supporter, with a variety of foreign objects.
-Coulter responded to the lyrics, stating, "I think it's unfortunate that the left, from Berkeley to Eminem with his rap songs, has normalized violence against women, as Eminem has done."
-Eminem participated in the 2017 BET Hip Hop Awards' annual cypher, using his verse, a freestyle rap called "The Storm", to further criticize Trump and the administration for, among other things, Trump's focus on National Football League players' protests during "The Star Spangled Banner" over Hurricane Maria recovery efforts and lack of gun control reform in the wake of the 2017 Las Vegas shooting.
-Eminem ended the cypher by giving an ultimatum saying that Trump supporters cannot be his fans.
-The verse received wide praise among other rappers following its release.
-In October 2017, Eminem appeared on "Revenge", a track from Pink's album Beautiful Trauma.
-It was reported that the Secret Service interviewed Eminem in 2018–2019, regarding threatening lyrics towards President Trump and daughter Ivanka.
+In the song, Eminem calls the newly elected President Donald Trump a "bitch" and raps about raping conservative commentator Ann Coulter, a Trump supporter, with various foreign objects.
+Coulter responded, stating, "I think it's unfortunate that the left, from Berkeley to Eminem with his rap songs, has normalized violence against women, as Eminem has done."

+Eminem participated in the 2017 BET Hip Hop Awards cypher, delivering a freestyle called "The Storm", in which he criticized Trump and his administration for prioritizing National Football League players' protests over recovery efforts from Hurricane Maria, and for failing to enact gun control reform following the 2017 Las Vegas shooting.
+He concluded the cypher by stating that Trump supporters cannot be his fans.
+The verse received widespread praise from other rappers.
+Reports emerged that the Secret Service interviewed Eminem in 2018–2019 regarding his threatening lyrics toward President Trump and daughter Ivanka.